 To start with, the technical differences:

-Voyant Adviser can be used on or offline (provided you have set up offline mode on your machine), so you can use it when you are not connected to the internet.
-It uses Java, so you must have Java installed on your machine, which is why Adviser will not run natively on iPads and other tablets which are not Java-enabled.
+Voyant Adviser can be used on, or offline (provided you have set up offline mode on your machine), so it can be used when you are not connected to the internet.
+Voyant Adviser requires Java, so this must be installed on your machine, which explains why Adviser will not run natively on iPads, and other tablets which are not Java-enabled.

-AdviserGo is web based, so it will only work when you have an internet connection.
-AdviserGo has touch screen functionality so is ideal for tablets.
+AdviserGo is entirely web-based, so it will only work when you have an internet connection.
+AdviserGo has touch screen functionality, and so is ideal for tablets but can be used on laptops and desktop computers.
 It also works on mobile phones (though it would be very small!).

 AdviserGo has the added functionality of guided "What if" plan creation, taking you through the most common what if scenarios, as well as giving you the ability to create your own scenarios.